mloughran21/WizzBoard/README.md

-# 🎯 WhiteBoardo - AI Whiteboard Assistant
+# 🎯 WizzBoard - AI Whiteboard Assistant

 A Flask web application that uses your MacBook's webcam to capture whiteboard content and leverages Google Gemini AI to analyze, summarize, and suggest next steps for your notes and project plans.